alinex/node-alinex/src/doc/styleguide.md

 Variables
 -------------------------------------------------
-Over the whole project some common variable names will be used for the same
+Over all modules some common variable names will be used for the same values:
-values:

 - `cb` - for the callback method
-- `err` - for an Error object
+- `err` - for an error message or object
 - `ex` - mostly the exception in a `try...catch` block